sanket45224/RCB-parsing/README.md

 1. Open eclipse IDE.
 2. Create maven folder structure.
-3. Add dependency of rest assured, selenium, TestNG, hamcrest, Jackson core.
+3. Add dependency of rest assured, selenium, TestNG, Hamcrest, Jackson core
 4. Create test class in SRC /test/ Java folder.
-5. Create @BeforeMethod & copy- pasted the Jason body from the assignment and convert Jason format into the string.
+5. Create @BeforeMethod & copy-paste the Json body from the assignment and convert Json format into the string.
-6. Convert string format into the Jason by using the Jason parsing.
+6. Convert string format into the Json by using the Json parsing.
-7. Create two test cases, one is for validates that the team has only 4 foreign players.
+7. Create two test cases, one is for validating that the team has only 4 foreign players.
-8. Create another test case for validates that there is at least one wicket keeper.
+8. Create another test case for validating that there is at least one wicket keeper.
-9. Run the program.
+9. Run the program